fermads/graphite-udp/readme.md

 # Graphite UDP

-Simple Graphite client using UDP for Node.js
+Simple Graphite UDP client for Node.js

-* UDP for max performance (and maybe less guarantee of delivery)
+* UDP for max performance
 * Uses the plaintext Graphite protocol
 * Group values for a configurable interval of time and send 1 request
 * No other modules dependency